 - conducting search and rescue operations,

-Game wardens also ensure public safety in activities where wildlife population is high, preserve wildlife through maintaining its population count, collect and compile biological samples and data.
+Game wardens also ensure public safety in activities where the wildlife population is high, preserve wildlife by maintaining its population count, and collect and compile biological samples and data.

 Public interaction is vital in a game warden’s job as it is their responsibility to run conservation, outdoor safety, and other educational programs.
-Testifying at trials, provide assistance to law enforcement agencies and court cases are all part of their duties.
+Testifying at trials, and providing assistance to law enforcement agencies and court cases are all part of their duties.

 A day in the life of a game warden is a whole adventure.
 You may start your day with a call from snowmobilers about seeing tracks of blood on their trails or hunters stuck frozen in ice.
 You take a few sips from your coffee and get ready to drive to the field.